 Renee has a voice that softly cuts through a gathering and just has to be heard to be believed, and the way Jamie and herself weave songs into something far beyond what you know them as, is just out of this world.

-Apart from that, if their instagram is anything to go by they’re well documented as going to extra lengths to make sure their wizardry waved over your day is not only music but a fully personalised experience that will leave a memorable mark on you and your guests.
+Apart from that, if the Tobi Tobi Music instagram is anything to go by they’re well documented as going to extra lengths to make sure their wizardry waved over your day is not only music but a fully personalised experience that will leave a memorable mark on you and your guests.

 Led by Luke O’Connor, Lark Music are at the pinnacle of the modular band experience.
 Within Lark Music, you can pick your flavour: from DJ, to duo, to ten-part band and beyond.
 Lark offer a fully customised experience entertaining small intimate weddings, to large wedding armageddons.

 Expect a slick and professional experience that can only come from a seasoned machine that has absolutely seen it all.

 With their incredible extended network of musician friends and enormous tight core, if you can forgive me sounding like i’m marketing an I.T firm for a hot minute, they are the epitome of a “scaleable soultion”.
 Soulution was a typo but i’m damn well leaving it there because it fits.

 The head-honcho of Just Me Plus One, Vanessa, is a seasoned songstress with over 1000 (!) gigs under her belt.
 An incredible body of work like that translates to a wild level of experience and empathy that has her locking in with crowds like, I guess, some kind of well-churned item of dairy produce onto lightly caramelised bread.